yegorsokolov/BotCopier/README.md

 ## Maintenance

 Logs are written to the directory specified by the EA parameter `LogDirectoryName` (default `observer_logs`).
 Periodically archive or clean this directory to avoid large disk usage.
 Models placed in the `models/best` folder can be retained for future analysis.
+Metrics entries older than the number of days specified by `MetricsDaysToKeep` (default 30) are removed automatically during log export.

 ## Running Tests